therealravi8808/netflix-gpt/README.md

  * BugFix: Sign Up user displayName and Profile picture update
  * BugFix : if the user is not logged in redirect / browse to Login page and vice-versa.
  * Unsubscribed to the onAuthStateChanged callback.
+ * Add hardcoded values to the constants file.
+ *
 # Features

 * login/SignUp